NorthernMagic/Ptera-Web-Guides/README.md

 # Ptera-Web-Guides

-This github was made by me (Magic) so I can store guide away and edit them lol.
+This github was made by me (Magic) so I can store guides away and edit them lol.